‘I was put in the morgue’: Gazan teenage medical evacuee offers a glimpse into the horrors of Israel’s war for children

 “It was difficult,” Majd recalled.
 “I was very scared because the Israelis were there.”

-In July, he became the third child from Gaza to enter the United Kingdom in a private medical evacuation facilitated by the NGO Project Pure Hope, with support from the non-profit Gaza Kinder Relief.
+In July, he became the third child from Gaza to enter the United Kingdom in a private medical evacuation facilitated by the humanitarian organization Project Pure Hope, with support from the NGO Gaza Kinder Relief.
 Five months prior, Majd had left the enclave through Egypt with his mother, Islam Felfel, his younger brother, Nader, 10, and his sister, Rahaf, 7, during a ceasefire.
 The UK government did not fund his evacuation, nor his treatment.

 On Tuesday, Majd underwent facial reconstruction surgery at Great Ormond Street Hospital, London, days after the British government announced a new scheme to facilitate the safe arrival of severely ill Gazan children in the country – with the first group entering the UK in mid-September.